prageshb/telemanager-np/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is closed source project.

 ## Support

-For support, please open an issue in the repository or contact the development team.
+For support and further information, DM <a href="https://t.me/fiestyseer">@FiestySeer</a> in Telegram.